wp-plugins/jogar-mais-social-share-buttons/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.3 =
+New: Adds submenu page
+New: Page report share counter
-New: Option UTM tracking for analytics
+New: Counter for google plus
-New: Screenshots
+New: Submenus
 Fix: Code patterns fixes